Multiple generalized cluster structures on $D(\text{GL}_n)$: Background

-where $R_0$ is any solution of the system \eqref{eq:r0}-\eqref{eq:ralg}, then $R_+$ satisfies the CYBE.
+where $R_0$ is any solution of the system \eqref{eq:r0}-\eqref{eq:ralg}, then $R_+$ satisfies the CYBE~\eqref{eq:rendcyb}.
 Moreover,

-Conversely, if $R_+ : \mathfrak{g} \rightarrow \mathfrak{g}$ is any linear transformation satisfying \eqref{eq:plusmin}, then $R_+$ assumes the form in \eqref{eq:rplus} for a suitable decomposition of $\mathfrak{g}$ and a choice of basis. \end{theorem*} The matrix $R_+$ from the theorem is called the \emph{classical $R$-matrix}.
+Conversely, if $R_+ : \mathfrak{g} \rightarrow \mathfrak{g}$ is any linear transformation that satisfies equation \eqref{eq:plusmin}, then $R_+$ assumes the form~\eqref{eq:rplus} for a suitable decomposition of $\mathfrak{g}$, for some Belavin-Drinfeld triple and some choice of root vectors $e_{\alpha}$. \end{theorem} The matrix $R_+$ from the theorem is called a \emph{classical $R$-matrix}.
+In this form, the theorem follows from Theorem~6.3 in~\cite{hodges}.
+It is important that the form on $\mathfrak{g}$ is fixed; however, if $\mathfrak{g}$ is simple, then all nondegenerate symmetric invariant bilinear forms are multiples of one another, so the theorem yields a full classification of solutions $r \in \mathfrak{g}\otimes \mathfrak{g}$ of the CYBE with nondegenerate $\ad$-invariant symmetric parts.